Phrogz/SLAXML/README.md

     local SLAXML = require 'slaxml'
     SLAXML:parse(myxml)

-…which will cause SLAXML to use its built-in callbacks that print the results as seen.
+…which will cause SLAXML to use its built-in callbacks that print the results as they are seen.

 ## DOM Builder